 From the time she was a little girl, Malka taught Lisa to surrender herself completely to the music by telling her stories and painting fantastic images.
 For Lisa the music became her whole world: an escape from the dark streets, the rundown flats, shops, and markets that were home to Vienna's working-class Jews.
 And now, the most important escape of all, from the Nazis.

 As she neared 13 Franzensbrückestrasse, Lisa's steps were uncharacteristically slow.
 Her heels barely left the ground; her upright posture sagged.
 She arrived in her living room and dropped her music on the bench with a gesture that alarmed her mother.

 "What is it, Liseleh, what's wrong?"
 Malka took her daughter in her arms and stroked her hair.
 Lisa cried desperately.
 Malka guessed what must have happened.
 "Is it Professor Isseles?"

 "Don't worry, I taught you before.
 I will teach you again."
 Lisa tried to smile at her mother's offer, but they both knew that Lisa had long ago surpassed her mother's ability.

-Malka went to the cupboard, pulled out the complete preludes by Chopin, and sat at the piano.
+Malka went to the cupboard and pulled out the complete preludes by Chopin; after opening the book to the number four in E Minor, she sat at the piano.

 "I'll play the right hand, you play the left," Malka insisted.